MCQ on Ecosystem with Answers Pdf for NEET

 (b) Steadily increasing

-(c) Its number is almost stable over a period of time.
+(c) Its number is almost stable over some time.

 (d) Intermixing rapidly with other populations.